JakeMcAllen/Decentralized-Crowdfunding-dApp-Backend/README.md

 # Ethereum Backend Boilerplate
 This starter repository can be used for building decentralized applications (dApp) on top of the Ethereum blockchain technology stack.
-It combines the latest bleeding-edge Ethereum development technologies and tools to accelerate the coding process with a modern and general approach.
+It combines the latest *bleeding-edge* Ethereum development technologies and tools to accelerate the coding process with a modern and general approach.

-You can also find an example of a dApp built using this boilerplate (branch `example`).
+You can also find an example of a dApp built using this boilerplate on branch `example`.

 ## Table of Contents
 - [Ethereum dApp](#ethereum-dapp)